serenity-is/docs/howto/how_to_enable_script_bundling.md

 ### ScriptBundles.json

 First, you need a *ScriptBundles.json* file under *MyProject.Web/scripts/site* folder.
 ScriptBundles.json configures which script bundle will contain which files when bundling is turned on.

 This file is included by default in Serene template 2.0.13+ and looks like this:

+> Unless you want to add some custom scripts to bundles, you don't need to modify this file.

 ```json
 {